-The Capitol is just completing a $300 million renovation.
+The state of Minnesota completed a $330 million renovation of the state Capitol in 2017.
 (Details available at the Minnesota State Capitol Restoration Project website.)
-The Capitol Preservation Commission created an Art Subcommittee to examine this issue and make recommendations.
-It’s work is complete, and while it made some minor changes, problems remain.
+The Capitol Preservation Commission created an Art Subcommittee to examine this issue and make recommendations about historic artwork and the controversies it created.

 We had a once-in-a-lifetime opportunity to reassess the art, the story it tells about who we are as a people, and how we want to illustrate what we value most.